 Since January 2012 we are now developing our research programs internally and directing outside research companies.
-We spent approximately \$1,018,000 for the year ended December 31, 2013 on research and development, as compared to \$677,000 in 2012.
-Of the \$1,018,000, \$41,000 was spent on internal research, mainly involving in-house testing and development of the algae (both "in vitro" and "in vivo" testing), and \$977,000 was spent on external research, mainly to independent facilities involved in the analysis and validation of our bioactives compounds in various applications and animal models.
+We spent approximately \$2 million for the year ended December 31, 2014 on research and development, as compared to \$1 million in 2013.
+The resources were spent on external research, mainly to independent facilities involved in the analysis and validation of our bioactive compounds in various applications and animal models.
 To date, all of these amounts have been directly expensed as they have been incurred.

-As of mid-March 2014, the Company moved forward with the following R&D activities:
+As of mid-March 2014, the Company has moved forward with the following R&D activities:

-- Beginning in December 2012, a long-term study utilizing primary bovine mammary epithelial cells at the University of Wisconsin Madison allowed the Company to conduct more than one hundred individual experiments to test the bioactivity of different culturing, concentration and isolation methods.
-The principal researcher will continue to provide in vitro validation experiments for efficacy in treating bovine mastitis for the foreseeable future, as we transition from natural products to development of synthetic homologs being readied for licensing. - We are jointly organizing a large-scale bovine study in direct cooperation with our counterparty in the confidential Collaboration and Option Agreement, utilizing samples validated in vitro by the principal researcher at the University of Wisconsin and other research labs. - A study utilizing cadaver cartilage and joint tissue at the University of Missouri showed positive early results for protective effects in canine joint health, using our natural bioactive compounds.
-The study is now being repeated and expanded.
-Additional tests are being conducted using the original biopsy samples. - A canine whole blood experiment is being conducted at an international contract research organization to study the effects of our natural bioactive compounds on inflammatory cytokines and chemokines present in blood to assess whether a systemic or localized mechanism of action can be determined. - · A large study has been placed with an international contract research organization to gauge the efficacy of our natural bioactive compounds in treating the symptoms of canine osteoarthritis using surrogate test subjects.
-This study may be repeated with our synthetic homologs once they have been validated elsewhere.
+- Beginning in December 2012, a long-term study utilizing primary bovine mammary epithelial cells at the University of Wisconsin - Madison allowed the Company to conduct more than one hundred individual experiments to test the bioactivity of different culturing, concentration and isolation methods.
+This phase of the research has been concluded. - We are conducting a large-scale bovine study in direct cooperation with our counterparty (Zoetis) in the confidential Collaboration and Option Agreement, utilizing samples validated in vitro by the principal researcher at the University of Wisconsin and other research labs.
+The pre-pilot and pilot arms of this study have been completed and the results gained thus far may shorten the primary arm of this bovine study, which is expected to commence upon available funding. - A study utilizing cadaver cartilage and joint tissue at the Comparative Orthopaedics Laboratory located at the University of Missouri showed positive early results for protective effects in canine joint health, using our natural bioactive compounds.
+The study will be repeated and expanded when capital funding is made available. - A canine whole blood experiment was conducted at an international contract research organization to study the effects of our natural bioactive compounds on inflammatory cytokines and chemokines present in blood to assess whether a systemic or localized mechanism of action can be determined.
+Although the results trended in a positive direction, Company principals determined that a more definitive in vivo study would be more useful, pending capital funding. - A large study has been placed on hold with an international contract research organization to gauge the efficacy of our natural bioactive compounds in treating the symptoms of canine osteoarthritis using surrogate test subjects.
+The study will commence pending capital funding - The ongoing elucidation and characterization of the natural bioactive compounds had undergone a data integrity review in early 2014.
+Further work to develop a more comprehensive understanding of the bioactives and developing a 3D model has been placed on hold since spring of 2014 pending available funding.